Sohila-Hossam/MedBrain-OS/README.md

 ## 👥 Team

-MedBrain OS is developed by a multidisciplinary student team covering:
+MedBrain OS is developed by a multidisciplinary student team covering Data Science, Artificial Intelligence, Software Engineering, and Frontend Development.

-* Data Science
-* Artificial Intelligence
-* Software Engineering

-Each team member contributes to different components of the overall system, including data engineering, AI models, backend services, frontend development, and system integration.
+### Frontend Development

+The MedBrain OS frontend was developed collaboratively by:

+* **Sohaila Hossam** — Frontend Development
+* **Salma Farag** — Frontend Development — [GitHub](https://github.com/salma816)

+Both contributors worked together on the design, implementation, responsive interface, and integration of the MedBrain OS frontend.

 ---